-Prizes: Visit disabilityfilmchallenge.com for more details on the awards categories and awesome prizes for 2020!
+Prizes: Visit disabilityfilmchallenge.com for more details on the awards categories and awesome prizes for 2022!

-EASTERSEALS DISABILITY FILM CHALLENGE: Home Edition
+2022 EASTERSEALS DISABILITY FILM CHALLENGE: OFFICIAL RULES

-The Easterseals Disability Film Challenge: Home Edition ("Contest”), sponsored by Easter Seals Southern California, Inc. (“Easterseals”), is open to anyone who complies with the following rules and standards except that the following individuals are not eligible: (a) persons involved in the judging of the Contest and their immediate family members (spouse, parent, child, sibling, or grandparent of each) and those living in their same households for at least three (3) months during the twelve (12) month period preceding the start date of the Contest; (b) employees of Easterseals and their immediate family members (spouse, parent, child, sibling, or grandparent of each) and those living in their same households for at least three (3) months during the twelve (12) month period preceding the start date of the Contest and (c) children under the age of thirteen (13) years.
+The Easterseals Disability Film Challenge ("Contest”), sponsored by Easter Seals Southern California, Inc. (“Easterseals”), is open to anyone who complies with the following rules and standards except that the following individuals are not eligible: (a) persons involved in the judging of the Contest and their immediate family members (spouse, parent, child, sibling, or grandparent of each) and those living in their same households for at least three (3) months during the twelve (12) month period preceding the start date of the Contest; (b) employees of Easterseals and their immediate family members (spouse, parent, child, sibling, or grandparent of each) and those living in their same households for at least three (3) months during the twelve (12) month period preceding the start date of the Contest and (c) children under the age of thirteen (13) years.

 VOID IN PUERTO RICO, OUTSIDE OF THE UNITED STATES, AND WHERE PROHIBITED BY LAW.

-ERs will be required to, and must, sign and submit the standard Easterseals Disability Film Challenge: Home Edition Entry Agreement (“Entry Agreement”) and the Release, with their Entry.
-A copy of the Entry Agreement and Release are available at www.disabilityfilmchallenge.com.
-The Entry Agreement and Release must be signed on behalf of all members of the Entrant, and each member, or the member’s parent or guardian if the member is under the age of eighteen (18) years old, hereby authorizes, and by participating herein further authorizes, the ER to so sign on their behalf.
+ERs will be required to, and must, sign and submit the standard Easterseals Disability Film Challenge (“Entry Agreement”), the (“Contest Releases”), and the (“Certification Statement”) with their Entry.
+A copy of the Entry Agreement, the Contest Releases, and the Certification Statement are available at www.disabilityfilmchallenge.com.
+The Entry Agreement, the Contest Releases, and the Certification Statement must be signed on behalf of all members of the Entrant, and each member, or the member’s parent or guardian if the member is under the age of eighteen (18) years old, hereby authorizes, and by participating herein further authorizes, the ER to so sign on their behalf.
 Upon

 All costs associated with the production of the Entry and participation in the Contest are the sole responsibility of the Entrant.